Etimax says employers are not claiming their full ETI benefit

 The incentive applies to employees under the age of 29 who earn less than R6,500 a month.

-Though a simple idea — employ young people and reduce your tax bill, the ETI Act and Sars requirements have made claiming ETI a complex matter.
+Though a simple idea — employ young people and reduce your tax bill, the ETI Act and SA Revenue Service (Sars) requirements have made claiming ETI a complex matter.
 ETI claims can differ month to month and employee to employee, and the amount businesses can claim is worked out according to different criteria and formulas.

 “ETI is new to the country and there aren’t a lot of specialists in the field,” says Maharaj.
 “Because the requirements and formulas used to calculate it can become complex, payroll systems are not set up to accurately calculate ETI.”